m-ariany/go-ever/README.md

-# Go-ever
+# [MOVED]

-This repository provides downloadable sample programs writen in Go.
+This repository is moved to https://github.com/LearnGoFarsi/go-basics